3D Human Pose Perception from Egocentric Stereo Videos: Mobile Device and Datasets

 \textbf{Design of Our Mobile Device.} Evaluation with real-world datasets plays a pivotal role in computer vision research.
 Therefore, we build a new portable device; see Fig.~\ref{fig:device}.
 Our device is based on a helmet with two RIBCAGE RX0 \text{I I} cameras~\cite{ribcagecamera} and two FUJINON FE185C057HA-1 fisheye lenses~\cite{fujinonlens}.
 We placed the cameras 12cm away from each other and 2cm away from user's face.
 We cropped the margins of the egocentric images to resemble the field of view of $170\degree$ of the UnrealEgo and UnrealEgo2 setups.
 Note that our setup is more compact than EgoCap~\cite{rhodin2016egocap} that placed cameras 25cm away from user's face.

-\textbf{UnrealEgo-RW (Real-World) Dataset.} With our device, we record various motions of 16 identities in a multi-view motion capture studio as shown in Fig.~\ref{fig:dataset}-(d).
-We capture simple and challenging activities, \eg crawling, and dancing.
+\textbf{UnrealEgo-RW (Real-World) Dataset.} With our device, we record various motions of 16 identities in a multi-view motion capture studio (Fig.~\ref{fig:dataset}-(d)).
+We capture simple and challenging activities, \eg crawling and dancing, for 1.5 hours.
 This is in strong contrast to the existing real-world stereo dataset~\cite{zhao2021egoglass} (not publicly available) that records only three simple actions, \ie sitting, standing, and walking.

 In total, we obtained 591 motion segments from 16 identities with various textured clothing.
 This results in more than $130\text{k}$ stereo views ($260\text{k}$ images) of a resolution $872{\times}872$ pixel rendered at $25$ frames per second with ground-truth 3D poses of 16 joints.
 Note that UnrealEgo-RW offers $4.3 \times$ larger data with a wider variety of motions than the publicly available real-world stereo data~\cite{rhodin2016egocap}.